 Songfacts: Breakfast in America was such a great album, had such an impact on me when I bought it back when I was in high school.
 It almost seemed like you had a beef with America and American culture.
 But since you chose to put down roots in America, you must like us after all.

-Roger: [Laughs] Well, I'm still here.
+Hodgson: [Laughs] Well, I'm still here.
 For a 24-year-old Englishman, coming to California for the first time was like dying and going to heaven.
 I just loved the openness of the people, there were no class systems, it was sunny, it was warm, there was space.
 There was natural beauty within an hour's drive.
 It was pretty unbelievable.
 And I just loved the openness of the people, really.
 Especially back in, what was it, '73, '74?
 I started out in Venice, California.
 That was a great place to land.

 Songfacts: How long did you live in Venice?

-Roger: I think maybe a year, year and a half, then I moved to Topanga Canyon and I bought a little house there.
+Hodgson: I think maybe a year, year and a half, then I moved to Topanga Canyon and I bought a little house there.
 That was my first house that I bought.
 And a couple years later when I got a family, I moved to northern California.

 Songfacts: Let's talk about the title cut of Breakfast in America.
 When you were talking about a girlfriend, were you putting yourself in character, or were you referring to somebody in particular?

-Roger: I think I was putting myself in character.
+Hodgson: I think I was putting myself in character.
 I'm trying to remember what kind of mood I was in that day, definitely a very whimsical one.
 I don't believe I had a girlfriend at that time, and if I did it wouldn't have lasted much longer after that. [laughs] The line "playing my jokes upon you," I think that kind of sums up the song.
 It was just mind chatter.
 Just writing down ideas as they came.